+OLYMPIC, one.
 Restarting, Fosse at once got down, and twice in the first sixty seconds Wright was sorely perplexed, whilst bad shooting on the part of the home forwards supplied a further feature of the game.
-Notwithstanding that they now had the aid of the wind, Notts, could make no headway, and it was not long ere the visitors' citadel was placed under bombardment.
-Free kicks and corners in favour of the Fosse threatened danger to the Olympic, but Mallett, Thompson, Towers, and Mounteney showed the most admirable defence, and successfully repulsed the warmest invasions.
+Notwithstanding that they now had the aid of the wind.
+Notts, could make no headway, and it was not long ere the visitors' citadel was placed under bombardment.
+Free kicks and corners in favour of the Fosse threatened danger to the Olympic, but Mallett, Thompson, Towers, and Mounteney showed the most admirable defence, and successfully repulsed the warment invasions.
 Now Notts, broke away, Geary and Carrington playing well on the left, and receiving plenty of assistance from Buck.
-Bailey, Owen, and Thraves were at length put fully on their mettle.
-Whilst the backs just named kicked with fine judgment and good effect, Thraves twice ran out to clear, and next brought about an extraordinary save by throwing himself on the ground to screw the ball round the net, giving a corner which, fortunately for the home side, proved of no great advantage to

-Notts, the flag-kick being badly placed After a visit to the other end, the visitors again attacked, and shots at goal were made in rapid succession, but the wind hamp-red the men considerably, and the ball invariably went yards wide of the mark.
+Eailey, Owen, and Thraves were at length put fully on their mettle.
+Whilst the backs just named kicked with fine judgment and good effect, Thraves twice ran out to clear, and next brought about an extraordinary save by throwing humself on the ground to screw the ball round the net, giving a corner which, fortunately for the home side, proved of no great advantage to Notts, the flag-kick being badly placed After a visit to the other end, the visitors again attacked, and shots at goal were made in rapid succession, but the wind hampered the men considerably, and the ball invariably went yards wide of the mark.
 Similar misfortune befell the attacking division of the Fosse a minute or two later, when good combination took them close to goal.
-Try as they would, the Fosse forwards could not get the ball through, Dorrell, in particular, having hard lines in just putting the ball over the har with a superh shot from the touch line.
+Try as they would, the Fosse forwards could not get the ball through, Dorrell, in particular, having hard lines in just putting the ball over the bar with a superb shot from the touch line.
 Although the game was not very fast it was splendidly contested.
 Notts, as they had done, indeed, from the start, made a braver show than had been expected by most folks, and were now making Fosse do their level best to keep them out.
 Once Notts threatened a certain goal, but Carrington got off side, though Thraves succeeded in eleverly fisting out just as the whistle sounded.
-The free kick was well repined to, and the Fosse goal once more placed under assault, principally by the and of Geary, Carrington, and Buck.
-A goal kick only resulted, and then Fosse got off, Dorrell being conspicuous with a fine sprint, and crossed to Lowe, whose shot at goal was kicked away.
+The free kick was well replied to, and the Fosse goal once more placed under assault, principally by the aid of Geary, Carrington, and Buck.
+A goal kick only resulted, and then Fosse got off, Dorrell being conspicuous with a fine aprint, and crossed to Lowe, whose shot at goal was kicked aprint, and crossed to Lowe, whose shot at goal was kicked away.
 Very equal indeed was the game now, and as the outcome of splendid combination by Notts., Geary kicked a grand goal.
-This occurred ten minutes from the finish, and of course served to render the issue more open, thereby arousing the greatest enthusiasm.
-Encouraged by their success, Notts, played up grandly.
-They showed exceeding smartness on the ball, and taxed the Fosse defenders to their uttermost.
-So well did they play, in fact, that they richly merited a reward which fell to them a minute or two from the finish, Mann putting the final touch to an excellent bout of passing, and in beating be played.

-Thraves with a shot the home custodian had no chance to get to, he made the score "three all."
-Time was called with the game in this state, so extra time had to
+This occurred ten minutes from the finish, and of course served to render the issue more open, thereby arousing the greatest en-thusiasm.
+Encouraged by their success, Notts. played up grandly.
+They showed exceeding smart-ness on the ball, and taxed the Fosse defenders to their uttermost.
+So well did they play, in fact, that they richly merited a reward which fell to them a minute or two from the finish.
+Mann putting the final tench to an excellent bout of passing, and in heating touch to an excellent bout of passing, and in beating Thraves with a shot the home custodian had no chance to get to be made the score "three all."
+Time was to get to, he made the score "three all."
+Time was called with the game in this state, so extra time had to be played.